Beers with a Purpose: Creating the Shower Hour IPA and Laundry Club Kölsch

 Ultimately, that’s our goal: a wider acceptance for water recycling technology in our buildings and communities as the standard, not the exception.
 These beverages allow people to experience firsthand the possibilities of recycled water, while reinforcing that sustainable choices can be made in everyday life.

+These beers just for fun.
 The need for innovative water treatment solutions is more urgent than ever.

 - 40 out of 50 U.S. states are projected to face water shortages in the next decade